nvllsvm/consumers/docs/examples.rst

 Cross-Pool Communication
 ------------------------
-Consumers put data into other pools.
+Consumers can put data into other pools.

 .. literalinclude:: ../examples/cross_pool.py